Skip to main content

 'Right to rent' checks

-You do not need to check if tenants have permission to live in the UK.
-Asking tenants to prove they have a right to live in the UK could be seen as discrimination, unless you ask this of all prospective tenants.
+Landlords of properties in Northern Ireland do not have to check if tenants have the right to live in the UK.
+In fact, asking someone to prove they have a right to live in the UK could be discriminatory.

 There is a law in England that says: